Skip to : Contact :Credits :Publications :Citation : Disclaimer

 Details of legislative council (upper house) elections together with notes and references, are provided for Tasmania since 1856, Western Australia since 1894, and New South Wales since its legislative council was directly elected from 1978; it is hoped that details for the South Australian and Victorian legislative councils can be added.

 Summary details of Commonwealth Parliamentary general elections are shown for the House of Representatives and the Senate since federation in 1901, showing nation-wide and state-wide election results.
+Notes and references are in process of being added to the national summary of Senate elections.

 2. Political Parties